V-Kubarev/Arduino-DP5V-Monitor/README.md

 >
 > 1.  **Pin `D2` is used as an external interrupt (INT0)**, which ensures reliable counting of all pulses.
 > 2. The code enables the **internal pull-up resistor (`INPUT_PULLUP`)** for pin `D2`.
 This means that to register a pulse, the input must be pulled to ground (GND).
-> 3.  **The audio output of the DP-5V dosimeter is NOT a TTL-compatible signal!** Connecting it directly to the Arduino is dangerous.
-Use a simple interface circuit:
+> 3.  **The audio output of the DP-5V dosimeter is NOT a TTL-compatible signal!** For reliable and stable operation of the device, it is recommended to use a simple matching circuit (for example, one with a single transistor).
+Its purpose is to amplify a weak pulse and convert it into a clear digital signal (0-5V) that the Arduino is guaranteed to recognize.
->     *   A current-limiting resistor on the input.
->     *   A protection diode connected to GND.
->     *   The ideal option is a simple transistor switch (pulse shaper) that will output a clean 0-5V signal.

 ## 🇷🇺 Калибровка